panoply/vscode-liquid/readme.md

 # Snippets

 Liquid snippets are supported in this extension.
 The filter and tag snippets provided were originally forked from [vscode-liquid-snippets](https://github.com/killalau/vscode-liquid-snippets) but have since changed a considerable amount.

+### Tag and Filter Snippets

 Snippets made available by this extension leverage tab invoked "choices" for applying filter pipes `|` and delimiter whitespace dashes `-` in liquid tokens.
 In addition to the tags and filter snippets, section schema snippets are also supported which help users to quickly generate settings within Shopify theme `{% schema %}` tag blocks.

-_Extension snippets will be deprecated in Liquify.
-The will exist only until the extension is superseded.
-Liquify supports LSP Completions as per [#56](https://github.com/panoply/vscode-liquid/issues/56#issuecomment-852550324)._
+### Schema Snippets

+Shopify `{% schema %}` tag snippets are made supported by the extension and can be used to apply the supported settings within the embedded code region.
+All setting configurations are supported.

 <br>

 <img src="https://raw.githubusercontent.com/panoply/vscode-shopify-liquid/master/images/schema-snippets.png"  atl="Shopify Schema Snippets"  width="100%">

+# Extension Conflicts

+If you are using alternative extensions such as the Shopify Liquid or Liquid Languages Support extension then you may run into some issues.
+The conflicts will be caused because these extensions also target Liquid grammars.
+The vscode marketplace has 3 different extensions for Liquid support:

+- Liquid
+- Liquid Languages Support
+- Shopify Liquid

+This extension uses the **Liquid** display name and is considered the official Liquid extension for vscode.

+### Liquid Languages Support

+If you are using or have installed [Liquid Languages Support](https://marketplace.visualstudio.com/items?itemName=neilding.language-liquid) extension then it is recommended that you either uninstall or disable it.
+Liquid Languages Support is not maintained and the grammars are mostly obsolete.
+Using it along side this extension and Shopify Liquid is problematic.

+### Shopify Liquid

+If you are using or have installed [Shopify Liquid](https://marketplace.visualstudio.com/items?itemName=Shopify.theme-check-vscode) then you _may_ need to choose or alternate between the Shopify Liquid extension and this extension.
+The Shopify Liquid extension is for Shopify projects (specifically themes) and provide a couple of features which this extension does not (yet) support.

+Shopify Liquid does not support windows and the language server implementation it employs is rather resource heavy and exhaustive to your machine.
+Though the extra features it provides help in some cases, they are specific to Shopify themes and to much use outside of that.

+_The capabilities to be made available in the future release (Liquify) will support all current features of the Shopify Liquid extension._

 # Releases

-As of **v3.0.0** all version releases and changelogs, including the distributed VSIX files can be found in [Releases](https://github.com/panoply/vscode-liquid/releases).
+As of **v3.0.0** all version releases and changelogs including the distributed VSIX files can be found in [Releases](https://github.com/panoply/vscode-liquid/releases).
 Previous version changelogs can be found in the [v2.3.0](https://github.com/panoply/vscode-liquid/blob/v2.3.0/CHANGELOG.md) branch.

 - [Releases](https://github.com/panoply/vscode-liquid/releases)
 - [Roadmap](https://github.com/panoply/vscode-liquid/projects/6)